SvenArcticFox/SUNYPolyCapstone/atrob-run/README copy.md

-# at-robots-language README
+# atrob-run README

-This extension provides language support for the AT-Robots assembly language to Visual Studio Code.
-This includes full syntax highlighting and icons on AT-Robots assembly files.
+This is the README for your extension "atrob-run".
+After writing up a brief description, we recommend including the following sections.

 ## Features